Everything You Want to Know About Pimples

 • Self-care steps and over-the-counter medications don't help after several months

-• Your acne is very bad
+• Your Acne is terrible

-• Your acne is getting worse
+• Your Acne is getting worse

-• You develop scars as your acne goes away
+• You develop scars as your Acne goes away

 • Acne causes emotional stress